Past Interview With Spice Girl Mel B Surfaces Where She Denies Being Intimate With Geri Halliwell

-After controversially alleging to a past lesbian fling with former Spice Girls bandmate Geri Halliwell, an interview from 2000 has surfaced in which the singer denied they had ever been together, reports The Daily Mail.
+After controversially alleging to a past lesbian fling with former Spice Girls bandmate Geri Halliwell, an interview from 2000 has surfaced in which the singer denied they had ever been together, reports the Daily Mail.

 The interview has Mel B, aka Melanie Brown, asserting to The Sun that she and Halliwell had never been intimate.
 She also admitted to kissing all the members of the group.